josephM96/PGM_project/README.md

   ├── config.json - holds configuration for training
   ├── parse_config.py - class to handle config file and cli options │
-  ├── new_project.py - initialize new project with template files
+  ├── main.py - execute the whole process of this project │
-  │
   ├── saved/
   │   ├── models/ - trained models are saved here